WeirdConstructor/HexoSynth/README.md

 - To exchange knowledge and help other developers.
 - And it's a nice change to put some more polish on my private projects.

-Most of those reasons don't yet justify (A)GPL.
-The main point of the (A)GPL, as far as I understand: The (A)GPL makes sure the software stays free software until eternity.
+Most of those reasons don't yet justify GPL.
+The main point of the GPL, as far as I understand: The GPL makes sure the software stays free software until eternity.
 That the _end user_ of the software always stays in control.
 That the users have the means to adapt the software to new platforms or use cases.
 Even if the original authors don't maintain the software anymore.